tangrams/tangram-es/platforms/android/README.md

 }
 ```

 That's it!
+You can find examples of things you can do with tangram-es in the [tangram-android-demos repository](https://github.com/tangrams/tangram-android-demos).

 If you want to build tangram-es for Android from scratch, continue reading.

 ## Setup ##